 The Citra team said that the performance issues with the app developed by SachinVin “led to an increase in support and feature requests of the team – who had nothing to do with that unofficial Android port” and that “while the team applauded the efforts of this developer, [they] had to deny providing support for it because it was unofficial.”

 Though the Citra team could not provide support to this app, they invited SachinVin to collaborate with them to produce an app that Citra users would love (and actually be able to use).
+We tested this unofficial app on the Samsung Galaxy S20 Ultra and OnePlus 7 Pro earlier this year, and you can read all about the results below.

 What’s new about the official Citra 3DS Emulator?